pgbackrest/pgbackrest/README.md

 ##### `thread-max` key

-Defines the number of threads to use for backup.
-Each thread will perform compression and transfer to make the backup run faster, but don't set `thread-max` so high that it impacts database performance.
+Defines the number of threads to use for backup or restore.
+Each thread will perform compression and transfer to make the backup run faster, but don't set `thread-max` so high that it impacts database performance during backup.
 ```
 required: n
 default: 1